Adjust below example based on audience

 If you use VSCode or Positron for your IDE, by navigating to a folder on your computer, it will automatically initialize a project-like environment.

-The main asar functions
+The main functions

 ** Time to browse documentation? or show info from site? **